svkatielee/OpenCPN-repo/README.md

 * Copy the OS image to the SD card:
 ```
-sudo time dd bs=4M of=/dev/mmcblk0 if=Armbian_5.05_Orangepih3_Debian_jessie_3.4.110_desktop.raw
+sudo time dd bs=4M of=/dev/sdc if=Armbian_5.38_Orangepipcplus_Ubuntu_xenial_default_3.4.113_desktop.im
 ```
-* mount the card and edit the `/boot/boot.cmd` to change the hyphen to and underscore in `cgroup_enable`. unmount SDcard and put it in the Orange Pi PC.

-* Connect to the Internet, currently LAN works fine, some WiFi dongles, but not mine.
+* Connect to the Internet, currently LAN works fine, some WiFi dongles.

-* Power up and Wait for it to boot twice, up to 3 minutes.
+* Power up
 Login as user: `root` password: `1234`
 It asks you to reset root\'s password and confirm.
-Then asks to create a normal user.
-Optionally choose a different display resolution.
+Then asks to create a normal user, set passwd and set GCOES Then offers to choose a different display resolution.
+( my 1025x768 display needs: h3disp -m 32)

-* Update the installed software.
-The following resulted in 81.7MB downlod as of Apr 18, 2016:
+* Update the installed software:
 ```
 sudo apt-get update
 sudo apt-get upgrade